75 Mile Beach on Fraser Island, the stretch of coast where the Maheno shipwreck sits

 By 1935 she was old and no longer economical to maintain.
 She was sold to a Japanese scrapyard and was being towed from Sydney to Osaka when she encountered a cyclone off the Queensland coast.
 On 24 July 1935, the tow rope broke.
 Two days later she washed ashore on 75 Mile Beach on Fraser Island (K'gari).
 The eight crew aboard all survived.

-There were several attempts to refloat her in the years after — none succeeded.
+There were several attempts to refloat her in the years after, none succeeded.
 The sand and salt air did what the sea couldn't: she was abandoned and left to the elements.
 A serendipitous detail: Maheno means "island" in Māori.

-What you'll actually see
+What you'll see

 The Maheno shipwreck on 75 Mile Beach.
-The wreck is gradually disintegrating — what you see today is less than what was there a decade ago.
+The wreck is gradually disintegrating, what you see today is less than what was there a decade ago.
 See it while you can.

-What's left of the Maheno is the iron hull and the skeleton of the upper decks — rusted, stripped back to the frame, bleached pale by nine decades of salt air and sun.
+What's left of the Maheno is the iron hull and the skeleton of the upper decks, rusted, stripped back to the frame, bleached pale by nine decades of salt air and sun.
 The bow faces south; the stern is more collapsed.
 You can see the rib-like frames of the deck supports, the empty portholes, the stripped wheelhouse.

-The wreck is divided from the beach by a low barrier — you cannot enter or climb on the wreck.
+The wreck is divided from the beach by a low barrier, you cannot enter or climb on the wreck.
 QLD Parks has had to close sections periodically due to structural instability.
 Stay behind the barriers and respect the signage.

-Photographically, the wreck works best in early morning light, when the sun is low and the rust has a warm amber tone.
+Photographically, the wreck works top in morning light, when the sun is low and the rust has a warm amber tone.
 Late afternoon the wreck faces into the light and silhouette shots work better.
 The combination of the rusted hull, the wide beach, and the ocean backdrop is one of the most recognisable Fraser Island scenes.

 Visitor information